 Show them you’re a real human

 Word of mouth is a great tool to gain new business but potential customers will quickly lose confidence if they can’t find you online.
 Show them you’re a trustworthy individual by creating an online presence, adding an address to your business and putting a face to your name.
-Read this article on building your brand for some tips on how to increase your presence online.

 Eliminate unnecessary barriers